igorrosenberg/ai-conversations/association/01_create association in France.md

    - You need at least **two people** to form an association.
 These founders can be French or foreign citizens.
 They will help write the association’s constitution and sign necessary documents.

 ### 3. **Create the Statutes (Bylaws)**

    The **statutes** (statuts) are the core documents that define the association’s governance structure, purpose, and rules.
 Here are the key elements usually included in the statutes:
-   - Name of the association
+   - Name of the association  (must be unique  = not already be used!)
    - Objective or purpose
    - Address of the association
    - Membership requirements (how to become a member, conditions of membership, etc.)